Actindo-AG/Documentation/BigCommerce/Integration/02_ManageBigCommerceConnection.md

 3. Click the *Driver* drop-down list and select the *BigCommerce* driver.
     The *Credentials* section is displayed below the drop-down list.

-4. Enter the hash key of your store In the *Store hash* field and the access token in the *Access token* field.
-Both data are given by *BigCommerce*.
+4. Enter the hash key of your store in the *Store hash* field and the access token in the *Access token* field.
+Both data is provided by *BigCommerce*.

 5. Click the [SAVE] button.